2015 Memorial Day Concert on the West Front of the U.S. Capitol

 Tour Bus Rerouting

-Area tour buses will be rerouted from First Street between Constitution Avenue, NW and Independence Avenue, SW to Third Street, between Constitution Avenue, NW and Independence Avenue, SW on Friday, May 24 through Monday, May 27.
-The United States Capitol Police and Metropolitan Police Department will help manage/facilitate traffic flow in the area of Third Street, between Constitution Avenue, NW and Independence Avenue, SW.
+Tour buses will be rerouted from First Street between Constitution Avenue, NW and Independence Avenue, SW to Third Street, between Constitution Avenue, NW and Independence Avenue, SW for passenger drop off and pick up on Friday, May 22 and Saturday, May 23.

 - Pennsylvania Avenue, NW between First Street, NW and Third Street, NW